vfmd/vfmd-spec/doc/specification.md

         succeeding line that satisfies at least one of the following
         conditions:

-         1. The leftmost [non-space] character in the succeeding line is a `>` character
+         1. The succeeding line matches the [horizontal rule pattern]

             (or)

-         2. The succeeding line matches the [horizontal rule pattern]
+         2. The leftmost [non-space] character in the succeeding line is a `>` character, and the [input line sequence] is a [blockquote-processed line sequence]

     If no such [block-element end line] is found, the last line in the [input line sequence] is the [block-element end line].